-The Directors have considered the requirements of AASB 8 Operating Segments and the internal reports that are reviewed by the chief operating decision maker (the Board) in allocating resources and have concluded that at this time there are no separately identifiable segments.
+The Directors have considered the requirements of AASB 8 Operating Segments and the internal reports that are reviewed by the chief operating decision maker (the Board) in allocating resources and have concluded that at ov

+Sin light of the state o at this time there are no separately identifiable segments.
 The Group remains focused on mineral exploration over areas of interest solely in Western Australia.